JCSS-PMC/PMC/part-02/wave-loads.md

 $\theta_{X}=$ model uncertainty of $X, \rho_{i j}=$ correlation between members, $N=$ normal, $L=$ lognormal, $E=$ exponential, $W=$ Weibull, $G=$ Gumbel

 There is no generally valid one-to-one relationship between the visual wave height and the significant wave height (instrumentally measured), or between the visual wave period and zero-crossing wave period (instrumentally measured).
-Thus, usually correction factors should be applied to the visual observations, see for example Bitner-Gregersen and Hagen (1990).
+Thus, usually correction factors should be applied to the visual observations, see for example {cite}`BitnerGregersen1990`.

-The Global Wave Statistics (GWS) visual observations of wave climate, see British Maritime Technology (1986), represent the only truly global set of wave data with a sufficiently long observation history to give reliable global climatic statistics.
-British Maritime Technology (1986) states that it should not be necessary to apply any correction factors, usually used for estimating wave height and wave period from visual observations.
+The Global Wave Statistics (GWS) visual observations of wave climate, see {cite}`BritishMaritime1986`, represent the only truly global set of wave data with a sufficiently long observation history to give reliable global climatic statistics. {cite}`BritishMaritime1986` states that it should not be necessary to apply any correction factors, usually used for estimating wave height and wave period from visual observations.
 However, the accuracy of the data is still questioned in the literature.
 The GWS data should be used with care, and if possible they should be checked against available instrumental or hindcast data for considered areas.
-For the North Pacific, the visual wave observations owing to Watanabe et al. (1992) are probably of higher accuracy than the Global Wave Statistics data.
+For the North Pacific, the visual wave observations owing to {cite}`Watanabe1992` are probably of higher accuracy than the Global Wave Statistics data.
 The Global Wave Statistics data were collected from ships whose density of traffic in the North Pacific area was rather low.

-The World Meteorological Organisation's accuracy requirements for waves, in terms of $95 \%$ confidence interval limits, are (WMO, 1983): $\pm 20 \%$ for significant wave height and $\pm 1.0 ~s$ for the average wave period.
+The World Meteorological Organisation's accuracy requirements for waves, in terms of $95 \%$ confidence interval limits, are {cite}`WMO1983`: $\pm 20 \%$ for significant wave height and $\pm 1.0 ~s$ for the average wave period.
 However, the accuracy of the actual wave data may be widely varying and is very much related to the observation mode.

 The instrumental accuracy depends on the type of instrument used.
-A study by Hasselman et al. (1973) shows that properly calibrated instruments are in general equally accurate.
-Wave buoys are regarded as being highly accurate instruments, and error in the estimated significant wave height due to imperfections of the wave buoys may be considered as negligible for most sea states, Steel and Earle (1979), Monaldo (1988).
+A study by {cite}`Hasselman1973` shows that properly calibrated instruments are in general equally accurate.
+Wave buoys are regarded as being highly accurate instruments, and error in the estimated significant wave height due to imperfections of the wave buoys may be considered as negligible for most sea states, {cite}`SteelEarle1979`, {cite}`Monaldo1988`.
 During the severe sea conditions, the buoy may be drawn through the crest of wave, causing a smoothing effect in the recorded data.
 In the presence of a strong surface current, the buoy will most likely underestimate high wave heights.
 External forces on the buoy (e.g., breaking waves, mooring) may cause violent accelerations, that will lead to overestimation of the waves.
 These uncertainties are difficult to quantify.

 In steep waves, the differences between sea surface oscillations recorded by a fixed (Eulerian) probe or laser, and those obtained by a free-floating (Lagrangian) buoy can be very marked.
-Reference is made to, Vartdal et al. (1989), Marthinsen and Winterstein (1992).
+Reference is made to, Vartdal et al. (1989), {cite}`MarthinsenWinterstein1992`.
 Thus the wave buoy data should not be used for estimation of wave profiles in steep waves.

 Platform mounted wave gages and other wave sensing devices have the advantage that they measure directly sea surface displacement rather than the acceleration as the buoys.
-For accuracy of the platform data see e.g. Cardone et al. (1995).
+For accuracy of the platform data see e.g. {cite}`Cardone1995`.

-Several investigations carried out in the last years indicate very promising results that support use of the satellite data.
-Carter et al. (1992) demonstrated that over the range of wave heights 1m - 8m satellite altimeter derived significant wave heights were nearly as accurate as the ones obtained from surface buoy measurements.
-Cooper and Forristall (1995) have shown that the satellite data are suitable for analysing ocean areas dominated by large storms or monsoon flows (accuracy: $COV=10 \%$ ).
+Several investigations carried out in the last years indicate very promising results that support use of the satellite data. {cite}`Carter1992` demonstrated that over the range of wave heights 1m - 8m satellite altimeter derived significant wave heights were nearly as accurate as the ones obtained from surface buoy measurements. {cite}`Cooper1995` have shown that the satellite data are suitable for analysing ocean areas dominated by large storms or monsoon flows (accuracy: $COV=10 \%$ ).

 Modelled wave data are produced operationally by major national meteorological services and are filed by the data centers.
 The accuracy of these data may vary and depends strongly on the hindcast models applied to generate the data as well as the adopted wind field.
 To allow hindcast data to be used, the underlying hindcast models must be calibrated with measured data.